 The fact we are still talking about Inception proves why it's one of the greatest movies ever made.
-In this article, we will dive into one of the most beautiful, well-written, puzzling, spectacular fantasy thriller, directed by Cristopher Nolan.
-Ten years have passed since its release, and we still are questioning many facts about the movie.
+In this article, we will dive into one of the most beautiful, well-written, puzzling, spectacular fantasy thrillers, directed by Cristopher Nolan.
+Eleven years have passed since its release, and we still are questioning many facts about the movie.
 Inception is a sci-fi thriller movie, which makes us get so lost in Nolan's dream world that we find it hard to differentiate between reality and dream for the time being.
 Since its release, audience from all across the globe debates about the real meaning hidden behind the film.
 This movie truly fascinates all the sci-fi lovers out there to date.

 Let’s talk about all the characters involved in the movie: